ILLIXR/illixr.github.io/index.md

 Each component not developed by us is available as a forked github repository for
     proper attribution to its authors.

-## Papers, talks, demos, consortium
+## Papers, talks, demos, and consortium

-A [paper][8] with details on ILLIXR, including its components, runtime, telemetry support,
-    and a comprehensive analysis of performance, power, and quality on desktop and embedded systems.

-A talk presented at [Sandia National Labs 4th Annual XR Conference][42] describing ILLIXR:
-    [Video][43].
-    [Slides][44].

-A [demo][45] of an OpenXR application running with ILLIXR.

 The [ILLIXR consortium][37] is an industry-supported community effort to democratize
     XR systems research, development, and benchmarking.